aws-samples/amazon-eks-security-immersion-day/content/8-infrastructure-security/1-bottlerocket-security-features-amazon-eks/5-explore-bottlerocket-settings/index.en.md

 In this section of the workshop, you will explore [Bottlerocket settings](https://bottlerocket.dev/en/os/latest/#/api/settings-index/) using the `apiclient` in the `control` container.
 Any settings you can modify with `apiclient`, you can configure using EC2 [user data](https://github.com/bottlerocket-os/bottlerocket#using-user-data) in TOML format.

-1. With Amazon EKS, Bottlerocket uses the aws-iam-authenticator to generate a token to authenticate to the API server and submit a CSR to the signing API.
+1. In Kubernetes, the kubelet is a node agent that communicates with the Kubernetes API.
+This channel should be private, trustworthy, and free of interference.
+Kubernetes offers a certificate-signing API, which the kubelet uses to request a certificate from the cluster’s control plane.
+With Amazon EKS, Bottlerocket uses the aws-iam-authenticator to generate a token to authenticate to the API server and submit a CSR to the certificate-signing API.

 ```bash
 apiclient get settings.kubernetes.authentication-mode